True-VFX/TrueVAULT-Documentation/docs/guides/quick-start.md

            </div>
        </div>

-       1. Drag the blue button into the Blender window.
+       1. Drag the blue button above into the Blender window.
-       2. Accept the install prompt if shown.
+       2. Accept the install prompt.
+          1. We recommend enabling "Check for Updates on Startup", but it is not required.
+          2. You can also tell Blender where to put the addon using the "Custom Directory" toggle and path input field.
+          3. We do not require an access token for this repository.
-       3. (Optional) Set a custom Library Path: `Edit > Preferences > Add-ons > TrueVAULT`.
+       4. Enable TrueVAULT in either the `Edit > Preferences > Get Extensions` or `Edit > Preferences > Add-ons`.
+       5. Sign in / Sign Up through the addon preferences or the side panel (<kbd>N</kbd> key) → `TrueVAULT` tab.
+       6. Link SuperHive Purchases :octicons-arrow-right-24: [https://api.true-vfx.xyz/](https://api.true-vfx.xyz/)
+          1. This allows access to your purchased assets made through SuperHive.
+          2. Only assets are available for linking at this time.
+Addon purchases will come in the future.
+       7. Search, purchase (if needed), Import.
+       8. Done – asset appears in your scene / materials list.

+=== "Manual"

+     1. Open Preferences (CTRL + ,)
+     2. Go to the `Get Extensions` tab.
+     3. Open the `Repositories` dropdown in the top left.
+     4. Click the + button then "Add Remote Repository".
+     5. Enter the repository URL: `https://vault.true-vfx.xyz/functions/v1/get-repo`.
+        1. We recommend enabling "Check for Updates on Startup", but it is not required.
+        2. You can also tell Blender where to put the addon using the "Custom Directory" toggle and path input field.
+        3. We do not require an access token for this repository.
+     6. Search for TrueVAULT if necessary and enable
+     7. Sign in / Sign Up through the addon preferences or the side panel (<kbd>N</kbd> key) → `TrueVAULT` tab.
+     8. Link SuperHive Purchases :octicons-arrow-right-24: [https://api.true-vfx.xyz/](https://api.true-vfx.xyz/)
+     9. Search, purchase (if needed), Import.
+     10. Done – asset appears in your scene / materials list.

 === "Updating"

        * Preferred: `Edit > Preferences > Get Extensions` → Installed tab → if an update badge appears on **TrueVAULT**, click :material-refresh: Update (or enable the global Auto-Update toggle so future versions install automatically).
        * If Auto-Update is enabled you just need to restart Blender when prompted (or the add-on hot-reloads).
        * Manual fallback: re-drag-and-drop the extension and install again (Blender will overwrite).
-       * If something is corrupted: remove (trash icon) then Add / drag the ZIP again.
        * Existing local cached assets remain unless you clear them.

 <!-- === "Manual (Zip File)"